 Key Stage 3

-By introducing a range of activities at this stage, we believe that we can offer something for everybody, without losing sight of the need for experiences in a wide range of fundamental skills.
+By introducing numerous activities at this stage, we believe that we can offer something for everybody, without losing sight of the need for experiences in a variety of fundamental skills.
 We encourage all students at this level to take part in individual and team activities, aesthetic appreciation and creative/performance experiences.

 Key Stage 4

-All students study Physical Education at KS4, but are encouraged to develop their experiences through a number of pathways.
-Students are encouraged to look for opportunities in PE at recreational, vocational and academic levels and, at this stage, will be largely determined by student choice, resulting in a variety of exit routes.
-At KS4 there is a strong emphasis on health and fitness and the development of life long habits with regard to sport and exercise.
+All students study Physical Education at KS4, but are encouraged to develop their experiences through different pathways, covering PE at recreational, vocational and academic levels.
+The pathway will be largely determined by student choice.
+At KS4 there is a strong emphasis on health and fitness, and the establishing of lifelong habits related to sport and exercise.

 The pathways available are as follows:

 Students can opt to undertake GCSE Full Course Physical Education (Edexcel).
-This course enables students to develop their knowledge and understanding of physical activity in relation to a healthy active lifestyle.
-The course comprises units on scientific, psychological and socio-cultural areas, as well as units on physical training, injury and prevention and health, fitness and wellbeing.
-Coupled with the practical component, this pathway enables students to apply a sound theoretical knowledge base to their training and sporting requirements, thus developing their understanding of sport and physical activity.
+This course enables students to develop their knowledge and understanding of physical activity in relation to a healthy and active lifestyle.
+The course comprises units on scientific, psychological and socio-cultural aspects, as well as units on physical training, injury and prevention, and health, fitness and well-being.
+Coupled with the practical component, this pathway enables students to apply a sound theoretical knowledge to their training and sporting requirements, thus developing their overall understanding of sport and physical activity.

 Students can opt to undertake GCSE Dance (AQA).
-This course enables students to follow a programme that encourages the improvement of technical and performance skills, compositional and choreographic experiences and the appreciation of dance through the observation and evaluation of professional companies and their works.
+This course enables students to further their technical and performance skills, their compositional and choreographic experiences and their appreciation of dance through the observation and evaluation of professional companies and their works.
 (See below for more on GCSE Dance.)

-Students can also opt for a leadership pathway, whereby they can follow a route of study that will achieve the Level 1 Sports Leaders Award in Year 10 and the Level 2 award in Year 11.
-These highly valuable courses enable students to enhance their organisational and communication skills through basic teaching and coaching, providing coaching experiences with younger years and in local primary schools.
+Students can also opt for a leadership pathway, to achieve the Level 1 Sports Leaders Award in Year 10 and the Level 2 Award in Year 11.
+These highly valuable courses enable students to enhance their organisational and communication skills through basic teaching and coaching, including coaching experiences with younger years and in local primary schools.